vindar/tgx/docs/mainpage.md

     - All drawings operations support alpha-blending.
     - Most drawing methods come in two flavours: a 'fast' method and a 'high quality' which is slower but draws using anti-aliasing and sub-pixel precision.
 - Extensive 3D API.
-    - Optimized 'pixel perfect' trinagle rasterizer with adjustable sub-pixel precision.
+    - Optimized 'pixel perfect' triangle rasterizer with adjustable sub-pixel precision.
     - Depth buffer testing (selectable 16 bits or 32 bits precision).
     - Multiple drawing mode: Wireframe (low quality), Wireframe (high quality) and solid (i.e. with shaders).
     - Flat and Gouraud Shading